UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/07_Recruiting_participants.md

 ### Finding users

-- Consider building your network and contacts casually through channels you don’t typically engage with and asking people you know who might have broader connections to gain access to users and communities you don’t typically inhabit.
+- Consider building your network and contacts casually through channels you don't typically engage with and asking people you know who might have broader connections to gain access to users and communities you don't typically inhabit.
 - Be aware and respond appropriately to the complex and changing nature of global access to the internet.
 Many people do not have free and unrestricted access to the internet in order to participate in user experience research.

 ### Crafting Recruitment messaging

--
+- Consider if you'll be sending messages to a wider audience and/or one to one messages to people you have contact details for.
+- Recruitment messages work best when they are readable within a minute or so, avoid anything that is longer than half a page of text at a legible text size.
+- Allow potential user experience research participants to ask follow up questions and consider building a frequently asked questions document for them to look at or you to reference.

+### Screener surveys and scheduling

+- Screeners are used to refine the pool of potential user participants by criteria you set and also to gain some insight on their behaviours ahead of your user experience research.
+- Be sure to keep screeners short and clear, letting user participants fill out information as honestly and clearly as possible.

+### Thinking longer term and building a user participant list

+- Planning for the longer term might be out of reach for most, but if you have time and capacity, thinking about ways to open up, pass on or document what you’ve already done can help your scientific open source software continue to be well supported by user experience research insights into the future.
+- Consider what (if any) compensation or thanks you can offer those that participate in your user experience research.

 :::::::::::::::::::::::::::::::::